thigcampos/salyut/README.md

 # Dot
-Dot is an elegant and simple dotfiles manager for macOS, inspired by [GNU Stow](https://www.gnu.org/software/stow/).
+Dot is an elegant and simple dotfiles manager for *unix, inspired by [GNU Stow](https://www.gnu.org/software/stow/).

 ## Usage
 Initially, you must create the package within your dotfiles directory: